 Question: I’m having difficulty sleeping.
 My thoughts keep going round and round in my head and I constantly twist and turn in bed.
 I fall asleep very late and am exhausted the next day.
 My concentration has worsened and I am worried that I will miss exams and this makes everything worse.
 I feel depressed and nothing is fun anymore.
 I have tried different tricks to get to sleep, but they just don’t help!
 What should I do?

-The Student Health Service’s answer: Not getting enough sleep one or two nights a week isn’t dangerous, as we make up for the lack of sleep on the other nights, regardless of when you fall asleep.
+The Student Health Service responds: Not getting enough sleep one or two nights a week isn’t dangerous, as we make up for the lack of sleep on the other nights, regardless of when you fall asleep.
 Are you currently in a stressful period right now?
 Is there anything that is particularly worrying you or are you partying more than you should?
 Having difficulty sleeping can also be a part of being depressed too, so it is important that you clarify the cause.
 Sleep problems are very common, something that almost everyone experiences at some point.

 If stress is the cause, you should find out the reason to your stress.
 Are you falling behind in your studies, or do you feel like you are struggling to keep up?
 Are you doing fun things outside of your studies, or have you changed your habits recently?
 These can all have an effect on your sleep.
 Alcohol, coffee, tea and energy drinks can all have a negative impact on your quality of sleep.
 Irregular habits, Facebook, training and studying late into the night can affect how you fall asleep, as well as the quality of your sleep.

 If you have had problems with your sleep for a longer period of time, ie more than a week, combined with other issues, it may be a sign of depression.
 You may start crying for no reason, have difficulty getting up in the morning, feel apathetic, and have negative feelings about yourself, for example.
 You may have stopped socialising, exercising or going to classes.
 If this is the case, you should ask for help to find what the right support and treatment you may need.
-This could be in the form of cognitive behavioural therapy (CBT), stress management, or by changing your alcohol habits or medicine.